tonyjward/trends-in-data-science/README.md

 The data source for this project is the [jobserve website](https://www.jobserve.com/gb/en/Job-Search/).
 On a schedule (daily) we perform the following
 1. Scrape all 'Data Scientist' jobs from jobserve
 2. Pre-process data, produce visualisations and build topic models on the job description
-3. Present output using an interactive web application at http://apps.statcore.co.uk/
+3. Present output using an [interactive web application](http://apps.statcore.co.uk/)

 The three distinct tasks each have their own folder